roadsidemultimedia/Docs/customize/override-default-css.md

 }
 ~~~

-We can now add these changes to your preferred customization menthod, the style changes can be seen below.
+We can now add these changes to your preferred customization method, the style changes can be seen below.

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/override-custom-masthead.jpg)